 Danielle has a strong commitment to the legal community and community at large.
 She is the current President of the Palm Beach County Chapter of the Florida Association of Women Lawyers (PBC FAWL) and the Immediate Past-President of the F. Malcolm Cunningham, Sr. Bar Association.
 She is also an active member of several committees within the Palm Beach County Bar Association and the Florida Bar.

 Danielle is a mentor for both high school and law school students.
 She regularly speaks at local schools in her efforts to help educate students about the law, ethics, and civics.
-She also sits on the Board of Directors of the Women’s Foundation of Florida which is dedicated to educating and empowering women and girls to be leaders.
+Danielle also serves on the Board of Directors of Scholar Career Coaching which is dedicated to educating and empowering disadvantaged students to become leaders in their communities.